optimisan/Mini-C/README.md

 ## Language features

-Before we get to the technicalities, here is a program that can successfully run:
+Before we get to the details, here is a program that can successfully run:

 ```c
 int factorial(int n)